utkarshg6/helpful/Git.md

 git merge {branch}
 ```

+### Pulling commits using the Refspec method

-### Pulling code specifying remote, source and destination
+- You can pull commits specifying remote, source and destination.

-- It is similar to fetching code by providing all the arguments and then merging `remote/source` to checked out branch.
+- It is similar to fetching commits by providing all the arguments and then merging `remote/destination` to checked out branch.

 ```zsh
 git pull {remote} {source}:{destination}